It’s no secret.

 Regardless of how premium your positioning, discounting on Black Friday Cyber Monday rarely cheapens a brand.

-If you look at our list, higher-end DTCs like Outdoor Voices, Brooklinen, Rowing Blazer, and Parachute decked their halls with cyber promos.
+If you look at our list, higher-end DTCs like Outdoor Voices, Brooklinen, Summersalt, and Aurate decked their halls with cyber promos.

 Just be sure your sale is really a sale.
 That means a minimum of 20% off.